ilkkasaa/graphicsfuzz/gfauto/README.md

 ## Development setup

+> Optional: delete `.venv/` to remove old packages; this is important when
+> flake8 packages have been removed from the Pipfile, as old flake8 packages will
+> continue to be installed and used when running `./check_all.sh` until you
+> delete `.venv/`.

 Execute `./dev_shell.sh.template` (or, copy to `./dev_shell.sh` and modify as needed before executing).
 This generates and activates a Python virtual environment (located at `.venv/`) with all dependencies installed.